Snekha21/PwC_Assignments/AwS_Documentation.md

 ---

-##  Sample App - 4: Bedrock-Powered Chat App
+##  Sample App - 4: Bedrock-Powered Chat in Console

 ### 💬 Python Chat Application
 - Created a Console based chat app using AWS Bedrock to leverage foundation models for responses.